CCBDA-UPC/Assignments-2025/Lab06.md

 **Q6-14:  What is the result of "select * FROM django_migrations;"**

-**VERY IMPORTANT: AWS RDS is a very expensive service, and it continues running even if your Learner Lab session stops.
-DO NOT FORGET to stop the database when you don't need it.**

 <a name="Task62"/>

 ## Task 6.2: Adding the Docker image to AWS ECR